lcpojr/financial-system/README.md

 The idea of this project is create a set of tools capable of dealing with monetary operations like deposits, debits, transfer between accounts and exchange.

-* The currencys operated on the system should be in compliance with [ISO 4217](https://pt.wikipedia.org/wiki/ISO_4217).
+* The currencies operated on the system should be in compliance with [ISO 4217](https://pt.wikipedia.org/wiki/ISO_4217).
-* Currencys and rates are picked up from https://currencylayer.com/ just to keep the system updated as much as possible.
+* Currencies and rates are picked up from https://currencylayer.com/ just to keep the system updated as much as possible.
 * In case of not being able to obtain the data, the system will use the Json files in the project.
-* The rates and currencies in the json files were extracted from https://currencylayer.com/ on 12/6/2018.
+* The rates and currencies in the json files were extracted from https://currencylayer.com/ on 6/12/2018.

 ## Requeriments / Dependencies